Home Best Tours Where to see animals and natural parks in Italy

 WWF Policoro Oasis – Herakleia (MT)

 The Bosco Pantano of Policoro Oasis is a Regional Natural Reserve.
 It extends for about 3000 acres and includes woods, Mediterranean scrub, and river environments.
 The WWF Oasis, occupying 52 acres, protects the last stretches of the Peninsula’s flooded coastal forests.
 The coastal stretch is a breeding habitat for the common sea turtle, the otter (at risk of extinction), and the monk seal.
-The diversity of environments means that this area is populated by over 170 species of birds, but also wolves and 2,000 species of amphibians and reptiles.
+Over 170 species of birds, wolves, and 2,000 species of amphibians and reptiles inhabit this area due to its diversity of environments.

 The WWF Policoro-Herakleia Oasis is also located within the Wildlife Recovery Center.
-This entity specializes in the care of sea turtles that get caught in fishing nets or injured by boats.
-The CRAS is visitable accompanied by an operator.
+The Wildlife Recovery Center specializes in caring for sea turtles injured by boats or entangled in fishing nets.
+An operator is available for visits to the CRAS.
 The WWF visitor center provides all the useful indications to visit the Bosco Pantano di Policoro regional reserve.
 For more information, visit the website: oasiwwfpolicoro.com.